-Though the stock 4B11T engine and its components can handle a lot of stress, you should research how to use your boost controller or consult with an expert before installing one.
+Though the stock 4B11T engine can handle a lot of stress, you should research how to use your boost controller or consult with an expert before installing one.

 Some great boost controllers for the Evo 10 include:

 If you want more than an extra 50 whp out of your car, you’re going to need to upgrade your Evo X’s turbo.
 Although it’s one of the more expensive upgrades out there, you’ll see incredible horsepower gains.